kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 ---
 title: Set up caching
 weight: 50
-description: Deploy the caching server and start caching responses from Upstream services.
+description: Deploy the caching server and start caching responses from upstream services.
 ---

 Set up the Gloo Edge caching server to cache responses from upstream services for quicker response times.